MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

         Volume 5     D   Images       NTFS   Partition     14 GB  Healthy
     ```

     In this example, *Partition 3* is of *Type Primary* and is where Windows IoT Enterprise is installed.
-Letters *C*, *D* and *E* are assigned to the *WinPE*, *Images* and *DVD-ROM* volumes respectively.
+Letters *C*, *D*, and *E* are assigned to the *WinPE*, *Images*, and *DVD-ROM* volumes respectively.

-1. Select Partition 3 and assign a drive letter that is not already in use:
+1. Select Partition 3 and assign a drive letter that isn't already in use:

     ```cmd
     select partition 3